chedim/cliffhanger/README.md

 Striving to be an easy to read language, Cliffhanger uses terms from English language to describe provided langage elements.

 ## Statements
-Example:
+Example file -- hello.cliff:
 ```
-today is tuesday; user is logged in

-stdin is an input glyph stream

-stdout is an output glyph stream
+hello is an application

-name prompt is "Enter Your name"
+name prompt is "Enter your name: ";

-name is a text line from stdin after name prompt is in stdout
+name is an input text line after name prompt is an output

-stdout is:
+outputs are:
   name prompt
-  after name is set: "Hello, {name}!"
+  when name is set: "Hello, {name}!"
-  before this is unloaded:
+  before this unloaded:
-    if name is set: "Bye, {name}"
+    when name is set: "Bye, {name}!"
-    else: "Bye, anonymous"
+    else: "Bye, anonymous!"
 ```

 Cliffhanger statements are used to define datapoints.